DataDog/integrations-core/squid/README.md

     logs_enabled: true
     ```

-2. Add this configuration block to your `squid.d/conf.yaml` file:
+2. Uncomment and edit this configuration block at the bottom of your `squid.d/conf.yaml` file:

     ```yaml
     logs: